dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 <!--TODO: change links-->

-You can run the example deployed to [the Dynamsoft Demo Server](https://demo.dynamsoft.com/Samples/DBR/JS/hello-world/hello-world.html?ver=10.0.20&utm_source=guide) or test it with [JSFiddle code editor](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/){:target="_blank"}.
+You can run the example deployed to [the Dynamsoft Demo Server](https://demo.dynamsoft.com/Samples/DBR/JS/hello-world/hello-world.html?ver=10.0.20&utm_source=guide){:target="_blank"} or test it with [JSFiddle code editor](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/){:target="_blank"}.
-{:target="_blank"}

 You will be asked to allow access to your camera, after which the video will be displayed on the page.
 After that, you can point the camera at a barcode to read it.

-When a barcode is decoded, you will see the result text pop up and the barcode location will be highlighted in the video feed.
+When a barcode is decoded, you will see the result text show up under the video and the barcode location will be highlighted in the video feed.

 Alternatively, you can test locally by copying and pasting the code shown above into a local file (e.g. "hello-world.html") and opening it in your browser.